johnvax/HP41-HMSIN/README.md

 The program is written in MCODE and is therefore particularly fast.
 It validates the input and stores a time in register X that is compatible with the functions of the TIME module or the HP-41CX.

-Once the programme has been entered, simply type
+Once the program has been entered, simply type

 <code>XEQ HMSIN </code>
 <br>